Icefox339/Icefox339/README.md

 - I’m interested in some programming(So, I just rapidly hit keys on my keyboard.).
 - I’m currently learning Python, CSS, HTML, JavaScript (I know what does console.log()). [little update after 4 years: now I'm also in C, C++, C# and Assembler x86).
 - I’m looking to collaborate on something.
-- I have absolutely no sense about punctuation rules in English.
 - How to reach me:
 -   Discord: Icefox#8108
 -   Telegram: @Icefox339